Updates to FSC’s Controlled Wood Framework

 8. FSC-DER-2022-002 Use of material purchased but not dispatched from Russia before suspension of supplier (NEW): This derogation complements the above Advice Note.
 It enables certificate holders outside of Russia that have purchased material with FSC claims from certificate holders in Russia before the supplier’s suspension to use relevant material as eligible according to the invoice claim despite its dispatch only after the supplier’s suspension.
 The prerequisite for doing so is that the supplier’s certification body must have provided a statement confirming that the material has been duly produced before the suspension.

 9. ADVICE-20-005-01 Waiving of AAF for certificates in Russia, Belarus and Ukraine (NEW): As the suspension is not grounded in the actual performance of the individual certificate holders but due to matters beyond their control, FSC decided to waive the Annual Administration Fee (AAF) for suspended certificates in Russia from Q2/2022 onward.
+FSC also decided to waive the AAF for FM certificates that do not include the sale or promotion of FSC products in Russia from Q2/2022, to recognize the continued commitment of these certificate holders to responsible forest management.
 For Belarus, ASI’s decision to reduce the geographic scope of certification bodies in combination with FSC-ADV-20-001-12 make it necessary to terminate all certificates in the country by 8 April 2022.
 In order to limit the financial risk for certification bodies operating in Belarus, FSC decided to waive the AAF for Q2/2022.

 FSC has further decided to also waive the AAF for all certificates in Ukraine as of Q2/2022, regardless of their certification status.